Kevin Pillar Player Props: Braves vs. Marlins

-Kevin Pillar -- 1-for-4 with a double and an RBI in his last game -- will be in action for the Atlanta Braves versus the Miami Marlins, with Sandy Alcantara on the mound, on April 26 at 7:20 PM ET.
+After going 0-for-3 in his most recent game, Kevin Pillar and the Atlanta Braves take on the Miami Marlins (who will start Sandy Alcantara) at 6:40 PM ET on Tuesday.

-In his last game, he went 1-for-4 with a double and an RBI against the Marlins.
+In his most recent game he had a hitless showing (0-for-3) against the Mets.

 Kevin Pillar Game Info & Props vs. the Marlins